Fixing Variable Types¶

 employees$Salary <- parse_number(employees$Salary)

-Now if we view the class of Salary
+Now if we view the class of Salary, it will show numeric:

 class(employees$Salary)